janusboandersen/3d-computer-vision/README.md

 # 3D Computer Vision :rocket:

-This project develops a pipeline for sparse 3D reconstruction and depth-based segmentation from two views.
+This project exploratively develops a pipeline for sparse 3D reconstruction and depth-based segmentation from two views.

 The [report](https://github.com/janusboandersen/3d-computer-vision/blob/main/3D%20Vision%2C%20Two-view%20Correspondence%2C%203D%20Reconstruction%20and%20Depth-based%20Segmentation.pdf) covers design and development, theory and algorithm review, and exposition of developed Matlab code.
+The [slides](https://github.com/janusboandersen/3d-computer-vision/blob/main/slides-3D%20Vision.pdf) introduce the project and give an overview of parts of the pipeline.

 The code is fused with LaTeX into a single [matlab file](https://github.com/janusboandersen/3d-computer-vision/blob/main/3dcv_janus.m) that is either run directly or used to generate a report.
 If making a report, export to a `.tex` file using the `.xsl`-stylesheet, and compile with LuaLatex.